Introduction to Spoon Carving

 We'll cover timber selection, cleaving, using a carving axe, spoon design, using a knife safely and efficiently as well as using a curved spoon knife.

 I can cater for up to groups of 5 people.
-Students must be 16 or over or 15 and accompanied by a participating adult.
+Students must be 16 or over

 The course is run in a relaxed manner but there's a lot to cover so we keep the pace ticking over to enable you to finish your spoon.
 Most students carve a cooking spoon but the adventurous can attempt an eating spoon.